jmfr236/uky-campus-expansion/README.md

 ![Rephotography snapshot of Taylor Education Building](images/rephotography_snapshot.jpg)

-### C. Design - Application Layout
+### C. Interface Design
-Create a full screen interactive map that will allow users to explore the history of campus expansion and relive history through various points of interest on campus.
+The goal of this product to to create a full screen interactive map that will allow users to explore the history of campus expansion and relive historic moments through various sites on campus.
 The map will include three separate layers: Parcels, Buildings, and Points of Interest (POI).

+This interactive map was developed with a responsive web design to accommodate varying screen sizes and devices, but for the best user experience it is recommended to use a desktop application or larger mobile device.
+While it can be used on smaller mobile devices, the image comparison popups do not retain scale and distorts the images.
+The layout was developed using Bootstrap for website framework and layer toggling, jQuery for event handling and image comparison slider plugin, leaflet library for map functionality, and Mapbox for basemap tile layer.

 User Interaction includes:
-- Search by Parcel Address, Deed Address, Grantor, or Point of Interest
-- Timeslider starts with the initial acquisition of campus from Lexington, and show additional parcels as they were purchased to 2022
-- Deed Information pop-up - information on deed from UK Parcel Acquisition Data layer
+- Parcel/Deed Layer - the parcel layer is symbolized by light blue polygons, when the user hovers over a parcel the polygon outline will change to yellow and a pop-up will appear.
+The pop-up include information about each deed: grantor, deed book, deed book page, deed date, address if known, and the PVA number and address.
-- Point of interest pop-up - name of location and a historic photo from that area with a description.
-When a feature is clicked a modal window with image comparison slider will open, allowing users to compare historic images to the location today.
+- Point of Interest (POI) Layer & Image Comparison Modal- the point of interest sites are symbolized by orange circles, when the user hovers hovers over one of these points a pop-up will display showing the historic image and site name for comparison.
+When a point is clicked a modal window with an image comparison slider will open, allowing users to compare the historic images to the location today.
+- Timeslider - map opens showing all owned parcels/property, the timeslider can be used to watch how the Lexington main campus has changed since its opening in 1880 to today 2022.
+Points of Interest are not filtered with the date slider, did not find the dates associated with the image reliable enough.
-- Layer List toggle parcels, buildings, points of interest, current aerial imagery
+- Layer List - the user has the capability to toggle on/off the parcels, points of interest, or buildings.
-- Info button
+- Links to the github repo ReadMe ('About') and my portfolio ('Portfolio').
-- Zoom control
+-

 ![Interactive Parcel Ownership Map](images/parcelownership_wireframe.jpg)